tebnet/matrix/README.md

 ## Overview

-The ForecastClass is a Python class designed for generating forecasts based on a given dataset and initial value.
+The Forecast generator Repository is a Python written repository designed for generating forecasts based on a given dataset and initial value.
 This class utilizes various methods and splitting strategies to produce accurate forecasts.
 Below is a guide to help you understand the class and its methods.

 ## Installation